 Biofertilizers

-Biofertilizers, derived from beneficial microorganisms, are alternative to chemical fertilizers in agriculture which hold a significant promise as a tool for mitigating climate change.
-The potential of biofertilizers in sequestering carbon, reducing greenhouse gas emissions and enhancing soil resilience, thereby contributing to climate change mitigation efforts through mechanisms such as nitrogen fixation, promotion of plant growth and stimulation of soil microbial communities.
-By reducing the need for synthetic fertilizers and curbing emissions of nitrous oxide and methane, biofertilizers contribute to greenhouse gas emission reduction in agricultural systems.
+Biofertilizers, created from beneficial microorganisms, are a viable alternative to chemical fertilisers in agriculture and offer great potential as a strategy for mitigating climate change.
+Biofertilizers have the ability to absorb carbon, reduce greenhouse gas emissions, and improve soil resilience, all of which contribute to climate change mitigation efforts via mechanisms such as nitrogen fixation, plant growth promotion, and soil microbial community stimulation.
+Biofertilizers help to reduce greenhouse gas emissions in agricultural systems by eliminating the need for synthetic fertilisers and lowering nitrous oxide and methane emissions.
 From the study conducted by Yadav et al. (2022) inferred that “application of 100% RDF along with Rhizobium + Phosphate solubilizing Bacteria + Plant Growth Promoting Rhizobacteria was found better in achieving the yield and quality of late sown chickpea crop”.

 Nano fertilizers